patriceckhart/zot/README.md

 setup flow:

 1. talk to [@BotFather](https://t.me/BotFather) on telegram, run `/newbot`, copy the token it gives you.
-2. run `zot bot setup` and paste the token when prompted.
+2. run `zot telegram-bot setup` and paste the token when prompted.
-3. run `zot bot run` in the directory you want the agent to operate in.
+3. run `zot telegram-bot run` in the directory you want the agent to operate in.
 4. open your bot on telegram, send `/start`. the first user to do this claims the bridge (stored as `allowed_user_id`); every other user is rejected.

 from then on, any dm you send is forwarded to the agent as a user prompt. attached photos or image/* documents are downloaded and passed to vision-capable models. in-bot telegram commands: `/help`, `/status`, `/stop` (cancel the current turn). config lives in `$ZOT_HOME/bot.json` (mode 0600).

-bot mode respects the usual zot flags — `--provider`, `--model`, `--cwd`, `--reasoning`, `--continue`, `--no-session`, `--no-tools`, etc. run `zot bot run -c --model claude-opus-4-1` to resume the latest session on opus, for example.
+bot mode respects the usual zot flags — `--provider`, `--model`, `--cwd`, `--reasoning`, `--continue`, `--no-session`, `--no-tools`, etc. run `zot tg run -c --model claude-opus-4-1` to resume the latest session on opus, for example.

 ## development